bonny/WordPress-Simple-History/readme.txt

 - Privacy logger is logging the creation and selection of privacy page again.
 It stopped worked because [a WordPress core file was renamed](https://core.trac.wordpress.org/ticket/43895).
 - Remove usage of deprectead function `wp_get_user_request_data()`.
 - Log if "Send personal data export confirmation email" is checked when adding a Data Export Request.
+- Log when a Data Export Request is marked as complete.
 - Dropins has support for namespace `SimpleHistory\Dropin` and the WP Cli dropin is using it so far and soon all dropins will move to this namespace.
 - Code fixes using Rector.